 These eight steps are key to getting a good start with your new garden.
 Once you’ve gone through this process, you’ll be well on your way to learning how to garden because you’ll have an effective plan to follow throughout the gardening season.

 Because the garden planning process is so important, I’ve created a free garden planner to help you through the process.
 It’s so much easier to sit down and actually plan out your garden when you’ve got an easy template to follow!
 The planner also includes actionable steps to help you through the process.
-You can grab your copy of the garden planner here:

 The very first step in learning how to start a garden is to set mindful goals.
 Rather than growing absolutely everything you can think of in your first garden, try to thoughtfully consider what you’d really like to achieve.
 Each one of us has different reasons for wanting to start a garden, so it’s important to get clear on your “why” before planning your “how”.